 Disregarding product disposal regulations can not only damage the environment, but also a company’s reputation among consumers in the marketplace.
 This places the company’s future in question.

-The grey market consists of unauthorized sales of products either designated for disposal because their quality has become compromised or a newer model/version has been offered to consumers or parts have been compromised.
+The grey market consists of unauthorized sales of products either designated for disposal because their quality has become compromised, a newer model/version has been offered to consumers or parts have been compromised.

 While the grey market affects many industries, from automobiles, consumer products, pharmaceuticals and fashion accessories to computers.
 Information technology products valued at as much as $40 billion in sales are passing through the grey market annually.

 These are not isolated incidents.
-They result precisely because manufacturers do not exercise suitable care when selecting a certified product disposal company to dispose of their outdated or damaged goods.
+This happens because manufacturers do not exercise suitable care when selecting a certified product disposal company to dispose of their outdated or damaged goods.

 When an item is sold on the grey market, brand degradation can result because your supposedly discarded products are appearing in places with substantial discounts.
 This changes consumers’ expectations of your products and prices.
 In other words, consumers will be unwilling to pay for the real thing at the real retail price.
 This can have a significant impact on your bottom line in the long-term.

 Defective products can expose your company to a liability risk.
 It doesn’t matter if you “tried” to get rid of these faulty products.
-If you don’t, and someone is hurt, you are still liable.
+If you don’t dispose of them and someone is hurt, you are still liable.

-One of the benefits of a certified product disposal company that is often overlooked is the proprietary protection proper disposal can offer.
+One of the benefits of a certified product disposal company that is often overlooked is proprietary protection.
 Electronic products that contain sensitive customer or company financial data should be carefully disposed of to ensure this information is not breached.

-Enlisting the services of a certified product disposal company will keep your products off the grey market, maintain your reputation among consumers, limit your liability and ensure your ideas are protected.
+Enlisting the services of a certified product disposal company will keep your products off the grey market, maintain your reputation among consumers, limit your liability and ensure your data and ideas are protected.

 All of these play an important role in the success of your company’s bottom line and how you are viewed in your industry and by the public.
-Ensuring the disposal company you choose is reputable and can provide solid evidence that your product has been disposed of appropriately is key.
-This will alleviate many of the problems mentioned here and sustain your profitability.
+Ensuring the disposal company you choose is reputable can provide solid evidence that your product has been disposed of appropriately.
+This will alleviate many of the problems mentioned here and help protect your profitability.